 If not, one of the many error messages appear on your screen.
 Most common messages include that the system couldn’t find your data record, that the requested extension days aren’t valid and that the systems couldn’t find the bank receipt.

 If the system couldn’t find your data record, check again for a typo on your part.
 If everything is correct, check your so-called Tam Virtual, which shows your personal information as entered into the system by the immigrations officer when you entered Peru.
 Probably there is a discrepancy (the officer only entered one given name for example or misspelled your last name).
 If so, change your information on the tourist visa extension form accordingly.
 In case you can’t even get access to the TAM Virtual as the system already rejects you on the first page, there is something truly wrong.
 Probably a by the immigration officer accidentally wrong entered nationality or a transposed passport number might cause the problem.
-So, your only option is to go to the nearest Migraciones office, get the mess cleaned up and apply for your tourist visa extension in person.
+The problem might as well occur, because the online extension most probably wasn't intended to work for your nationality.
+So, your only option is to go to the nearest Migraciones office and try to apply for your tourist visa extension in person.

 Problems with the number of requested extension days are super common.
 Even though the max is 90 days, the system often won’t except it.
 Try 89 days and it might work.
 Still no success, try any other amount of days.
 Seems the system loves 59 days.
-So, over all the system is still sensitive and inscrutable.
-If nothing works, your last option is to go to the nearest Migraciones office and apply for your tourist visa extension in person.
+So, either the system is still sensitive and inscrutable or you are just not allowed to stay the number you requested.
+So, best check our PDF "Visas for Peru by country and allowed length of stay" at the end of this article to find out how long you can stay visa-free in the country.
+If nothing works, your last option is to go to the nearest Migraciones office and try to apply for your tourist visa extension in person.

 Anyway, if you were lucky or could conquer the obstacles of the system, on the next page you are asked to enter some data from your bank receipt.
 You see a receipt from the Banco de la Nacion on which a number (número), the date (fecha) and a verification code (código de verficación) is highlighted.
 This shown receipt resembles the deposit slip you received when having paid in person at any branch of the Banco de la Nacion.
 So, entering the information is simple.